klari26/ID2223-Project/README.md

 # ID2223-Project: Norway Avalanche Risk Forecast 🏔️🇳🇴
 This project implements a scalable machine learning pipeline to predict real-time avalanche risks for major ski resorts in Norway.
-It utilizes **Hopsworks** as a Feature Store and Model Registry, **XGBoost** for prediction models, and **Streamlit** for an interactive user interface.
+It utilizes Hopsworks as a Feature Store and Model Registry, XGBoost for prediction models, and Streamlit for an interactive user interface.

 ## Project Overview
-The goal of this system is to predict the avalanche danger level (0-5 scale: 0-Not assessed; 1-Small; 2-Moderate; 3-Significant; 4-Large; 5-Very large) based on weather forecasts, historical warnings, and static terrain analysis.
+The goal of this system is to predict the avalanche danger level (0-4 scale) based on weather forecasts, historical warnings, and static terrain analysis.

 ### Key Components
 * **Feature Store:** Hopsworks manages both historical and daily feature data.
-* **Model:** An individual XGBoost classifier or regressor is trained for **each** resort to capture local microclimate patterns.
+* **Model:** An individual XGBoost classifier or regressor is trained for each resort to capture local microclimate patterns.
-* **Interface:** A Streamlit application offers interactive map visualizations and a “Scenario Simulation” feature.
+* **Interface:** A Streamlit app that allows users to simulate weather conditions and receive immediate risk predictions using the registered models.

 ## Streamlit UI
 https://ahuaqmcwy9diaouzzwthns.streamlit.app/

 ## Architecture & Pipelines
-The project consists of three main stages:
+The project consists of four main stages:

 ### 1\.
 Data Ingestion & Backfill (`feature_backfill.ipynb`)
 This notebook initializes the system by processing historical data (from \~2020 to present):